ordina-jworks/ordina-jworks.github.io/_posts/2018-02-05-Writing-tests-in-Kotlin-with-MockK.md

 Starting from Mockito version `2.0.0` it did [became possible to mock final classes](https://github.com/mockito/mockito/wiki/What%27s-new-in-Mockito-2#unmockable){:target="_blank"} although it is an incubating, opt-in feature.
 This however, requires a bit of a setup really.
 It basically consists of creating a file called `org.mockito.plugins.MockMaker` with as content `mock-maker-inline` and placing it under `resources/mockito-extensions`.
-It felt a bit hacky but apparently this is only a temporary way to set it up, as there are supposed to be plans to make it more straightforward and pragmatic as you might have read in the documentation.
+It felt a bit hacky but apparently this is only a temporary way to set it up.
+Although there are supposed to be plans to make it more straightforward.
 [Hadi Hariri](https://twitter.com/hhariri){:target="_blank"} wrote an extensive [blog post](http://hadihariri.com/2016/10/04/Mocking-Kotlin-With-Mockito/){:target="_blank"} on setting this up and you should check it out if you would like to learn more about it.

 Good, so this makes it possible to create mocks without having to add the `open` modifier to all your classes and methods!